reshamas/reshamas.github.io/about/index.md

 ## My Volunteer Work
 I am also an organizer of the meetup groups [NYC Women in Machine Learning and Data Science](wimlds.org) and [NYC PyLadies](https://www.meetup.com/NYC-PyLadies/).

+## Support me on Patreon
+These are some of my contributions to the community:  [WiMLDS volunteer contributions](wimlds_volunteer.md) Support me on Patreon:  [reshamas on Patreon](https://www.patreon.com/reshamas)

 ### History
 - born in India